OriGoldfrydCS/AlphaNet/README.md

 python Project_Main/run_gui.py
 ```

-## Core Features

-### Upload & Process
-Process your existing image files:
-- Upload images through the drag-and-drop interface
-- Support for PNG image format
-- Preview uploaded images before processing
-- Process multiple images in batch
-- Download processed text output (one line per image)
-- Clean uploaded images when needed
-- Monitor process status through the status panel

-### Generate & Process
-Create and process custom text images:
-- Type sentences to convert into images
-- Select from available fonts
-- Generate images from your text input
-- Preview generated images before processing
-- Process generated images to extract text
-- Download processed text results
-- Clean generated images as needed
-- Track generation and processing status

-### Manage Directories
-System maintenance and cleanup:
-- Clear all directories to reset the system
-- View cleanup status in real-time
-- Maintain system performance through regular cleanup
-- Reset the system to its initial state when needed

-### About
-The system provides:
-- Upload and processing of PNG image files
-- Text-to-image generation with font selection
-- Image-to-text processing pipeline
-- File management and system cleanup
-- Status monitoring and feedback
-- Download capabilities for processed results

-## Tips for Optimal Use

-- Use PNG format for image uploads
-- Clear directories regularly through the Manage Directories tab
-- Monitor the status panel for operation feedback
-- Use the Clean Images function after processing to maintain system performance
-- Download processed files before clearing directories
-- Keep the application updated for optimal performance

-## Technical Notes

-- Built with Gradio interface
-- API access available for programmatic use
-- Modern interface design for improved user experience

 # Roadmap📍
 - [x] Create an ocr pipeline from a full sentence to text
 - [x] Support panctuation marks